Not my core area, but I need a landing page to refer to because this is coming up in conversations a lot at the moment.

 Cremonesi and Dacrema maintain reproduction code for several popular algorithms which is probably pedagogically useful.

-Vowpal wabbit can do recommendation extremely efficiently, but the manual has historically been famously abstruse.
+Vowpal wabbit implements some classic recommendation systems extremely efficiently, but the manual has historically been famously abstruse.
 Now it is merely gruff.
-There are two tutorials in the documentation:
+There are, I think(?), two tutorials in the documentation:

 Popular choice.
 See clickbait bandits.